Comments

 Steve Azar - Greenville

 Steve Azar achieved wide acclaim as a country artist, but he calls his music Delta Soul to capture the breadth of his musical and cultural influences.
 Born April 11, 1964, Azar was inspired to take up the guitar at age 11 by local bluesman Eugene Powell, who regularly played behind the Azar family’s Jigger and Jug, the first liquor store to open in Mississippi after state prohibition ended in 1966.
-Azar’s musical career took off after he graduated from Delta State University when the Steve Azar Band–including his crew of ten and his brother Joe–played rock ’n’ roll across Mississippi, Louisiana, Arkansas and the Memphis area, performing at times more than 200 nights a year.
+Powell is acknowledged in Azar’s “Down at the Liquor Store.”
+At age 14, Azar traveled to Nashville to record four original songs.
+His musical career took off after he graduated from Delta State University when the Steve Azar Band—including his crew of ten and his brother Joe—played rock ’n’ roll across Mississippi, Louisiana, Arkansas and the Memphis area, performing at times more than 200 nights a year.

 content © Mississippi Country Music Trail